braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/10dlc.md

 All customers who currently have and/or use US long codes to send to US customers are required to register their long codes for 10DLC; those who fail to do so will experience heavy filtering of all messages.
 {% endalert %}

-## Why it's Necessary
+## Why It's Necessary

 10DLC service was created to specifically facilitate A2P messaging using long codes.
 Historically, long codes were meant for Person-to-Person (P2P) messaging, but when used for marketing reasons, they caused businesses to be constrained by limited throughput and heightened filtering.

 10DLC helps alleviate those issues by offering:
 - __Higher Throughput__: 10DLC numbers support a higher volume of messages than regular long codes.
-- __Better Deliverability__: 10DLC numbers are designated for A2P traffic, so messages sent on these numbers are more likely to reach the recipient and are less likely to get filtered or rejected by the carrier than messages sent via regular local long codes.
+- __Better Deliverability__: 10DLC numbers are designated for A2P traffic, so messages sent with these numbers are more likely to reach the recipient and are less likely to get filtered or rejected by the carrier than messages sent via regular local long codes.
-- __Improved Compliance__: Using a local long code for commercial text messaging is against the CTIA guidelines.
+- __Improved Compliance__: Using a local long code for commercial text messaging is against the [CTIA](https://api.ctia.org/wp-content/uploads/2019/07/190719-CTIA-Messaging-Principles-and-Best-Practices-FINAL.pdf) guidelines.
 10DLC numbers were designated for mass messaging and allow brands to comply with industry regulations without relying on short codes.
 - __Budget Friendly__: 10DLC is a great option for companies who want to get started sending SMS or send SMS at small volumes.
 For brands sending at larger messaging volumes of over 100,000 messages a day, Braze would recommend using a short code.

 Since 2019, carriers have begun adopting 10DLC for commercial messaging, with Verizon and AT&T currently supporting 10DLC, and we expect all major carriers to follow soon.
 While it may cause inconveniences in the short term, in the long term, customers will enjoy better deliverability rates while protecting their consumers from unwanted messages.

-## What you Need to Know
+## What You Need to Know

 ### Costs
 Registering with A2P 10DLC may include several types of fees: